-G.2.e.1.
-Application Form - A fully completed application form, supplied by the ACVIM office.

-G.2.e.2.
-Documentation of General Examination Status - A copy of the letter from the ACVIM office stating that the candidate has passed the general examination or has applied to take the general examination in the same year.

-G.2.e.3.
-Application and Examination Fees - Fees to submit credentials and/or to take the certifying examination (see D.2.h.) are the same as for other specialties of the College.
-Fees are not refundable.
+- G.2.e.1.
+Application Form A fully completed application form, supplied by the ACVIM office and available on the ACVIM website. - G.2.e.2.
+Documentation of General Examination Status A copy of the letter from the ACVIM office stating that the candidate has passed the general examination or has applied to take the general examination in the same year. - G.2.e.3.
+Application and Examination Fees Fees to submit credentials and/or to take the certifying examination (see D.2.h.) are the same as for other specialties of the College.